angelica-v/angelica_villegas.428.P2/README.md

      1. Ensure that **UnityXRPluginFramework** is enabled and **CameraRigs.SpatialSimulator** is disabled.
 One can do this by clicking **Toggle Active State**
      1. Under **File** in the top bar, open **Build Settings**
      1. Connect the Oculus Quest to the computer with Unity via cord
-     1. Click on **Android** and under **Run Device** make sure to add the Oculus device being used
+     1. Click on **Android** and under **Run Device** make sure to select the Oculus device being used/device that is connected
-     1. Ensure that permissions are allowed on the oculus to connect to computer
+     1. Ensure that permissions are allowed on the Oculus to connect to computer
      1. Click ** Build And Run**
      1. Once you set up any boundaries need it should be running!
      1. If not, on the Oculus go to **Apps** and under the filter where it says **All** click and scroll down and click where it says **Unknown Sources**.